-The DNS_PROBE_FINISHED_NXDOMAIN Error in Google Chrome web browser(WB) can be seen in two ways.
+The dns_probe_finished_nxdomain Error in the Google Chrome web browser(WB) can be seen in two ways.

-- When you visit any site, Chrome browser match website addresses to its IP address and if failed or,
+- When you visit any site, the Chrome browser match website addresses to its IP address, and if failed,

-- Any DNS (Domain Name Servers) related issue found, you can get this error with “This Webpage is not available” tag.
+- Any DNS (Domain Name Servers) related issue found you can get this error with the “This Webpage is not available” tag.
 So, let’s fix it.

-It’s very clear that its truly DNS issue or IP stack of your computer or the DNS cache on the PC/router.
+It’s very clear that it’s truly a DNS issue or the IP stack of your computer or the DNS cache on the PC/router.
 OK, let’s clear one by one to each.

-1-Step) By rebooting we can also fix DNS issue, if it was from network adapter.
+1-Step) By rebooting we can also fix the DNS issue if it was from the network adapter.
 Reboot your PC 2-3 times, if not fixed.

 Extra : ISP = Internet Service Provider.

-3-Step) I think we don’t need to release or renew the IP or flush the DNS to clear cache.
-Because it can be fixed by easy resetting the “winsock” on your Windows 10 or 8.1/8 or 7 PC.
+3-Step) I think we don’t need to release or renew the IP or flush the DNS to clear the cache.
+Because it can be fixed by easy resetting the “Winsock” on your Windows 10 or 8.1/8 or 7 PC.
 Follow the steps below to do it.

 1) First, Open the command prompt.
 (As Administrator).

-2) In command prompt type “netsh winsock reset catalog” and enter.
+2) In the command prompt type “netsh winsock reset catalog” and enter.

 Fix DNS_PROBE_FINISHED_NXDOMAIN Error in DNS Settings

-4-Step) If the DNS_PROBE_FINISHED_NXDOMAIN issue has fixed in chrome then no need to follow this step.
+4-Step) If the DNS_PROBE_FINISHED_NXDOMAIN issue has been fixed in chrome then no need to follow this step.
 But if not follow this step.
-Generally the 3rd step is work for 80% of the users but if it couldn’t for you then you’ll need to check the DNS settings (step by step) on the network adapter.
+Generally, the 3rd step is working for 80% of the users but if it couldn’t for you then you’ll need to check the DNS settings (step by step) on the network adapter.
 There may be two issues:-

 - Internet router or,